fzehracetin/autopark-system-in-java/README.md

-# autopark-system-in-java
+# Autopark System in Java
 This is an autopark system in java.
+The Eclipse project file [AutoPark](https://github.com/fzehracetin/autopark-system-in-java/tree/master/AutoPark) is uploaded.
+You just have to drop this file to your workspace.
+This project was our Term Project for Object Oriented Programming class.
+UML schema and all details in this file : [NYP-proje-01-v11.pdf](https://github.com/fzehracetin/autopark-system-in-java/blob/master/NYP-proje-01-v11.pdf)